joshua995/GNSSPublisher/README.md

 # GNSSPublisher
+If the GNSSPublisher.py code contains GLL as a sentence to read, then the unit must be operating at a rate of 1Hz, otherwise the unit should be operating at 10Hz.

 For this program to run you will need to have the GNSS unit connected.

 To allow access to the serial port run this in your terminal: sudo chmod 666 /dev/ttyACM0